 In contrast, reinfection happens when someone gets over one strain of the virus, then contracts a second strain, and falls ill again.
 Researchers are worried because this could mean immunity doesn’t last long, much like it happens with the common flu.
 In the case of the flu, strains change so fast that scientists make a new vaccine every year to prevent contracting the disease.

-As of February 2021, researchers are still unsure about reinfection rates among COVID survivors.
+Researchers are still unsure about reinfection rates among COVID survivors.
 Currently, experts state that reinfections are possible, but still rare.
 Officially, only 50 reinfection cases have been diagnosed in the US, but these low numbers could be caused by a lack of proof.

 For a reinfection to be officially diagnosed, doctors need to prove the second infection was caused by a different strain.
 This means researchers need to compare the genetic code from the first diagnosis, to the genes of the second diagnosis.
 Since many labs didn’t keep all their test samples, it isn’t always possible to do the comparison.